 The Breast and the Sea is a written and photographic compilation highlighting the strength and beauty of those who have been personally affected by breast cancer.
-Women and men from diverse ages, backgrounds, and walks of life who have lost breast tissue to cancer or prevention of hereditary cancer are interviewed, photographed, or both.
+People from diverse ages, backgrounds, and walks of life who have lost breast tissue to cancer or prevention of hereditary cancer are interviewed, photographed, or both.
 Excerpts from these moving stories and images are shared here.
 We are working toward creating a book, and are seeking publication.

 -The Breast and the Sea Project

-Rebecca Pine, a seven-year breast cancer survivor, is the author and workshop facilitator for The Breast and the Sea.
+Rebecca Pine, a nine-year breast cancer survivor, is the author and workshop facilitator for The Breast and the Sea.
 Her background is in environmental education and herbal medicine.
-Rebecca has interviewed over 60 survivors, previvors, and those living with active disease, as well as several experts in the field of breast cancer treatment.
+Rebecca has interviewed over 75 survivors, previvors, and those living with active disease, as well as several experts in the field of breast cancer treatment.
 Project participants have shared how breast cancer has affected their lives, their families, and their self-image physically, emotionally, and spiritually.
 Rebecca weaves together implements that have given herself and others she has interviewed strength and courage during their most difficult moments.
 The excerpts on our ‘stories’ tab show a small sampling of experiences that will be shared in our upcoming book.
-Her writing expands on these, offering comprehensive tools that can be used at any point along the survivor’s healing journey toward transformation and self-acceptance.
+Her writing expands on these, offering comprehensive tools that can be used at any point along the patient’s healing journey toward transformation and self-acceptance.

 Author, Workshop Facilitator Click Here to read more of Rebecca's writing on breast cancer and beyond

 Miana Jun is the photographer and co-collaborator of the project.
 She is based in Bucks County, PA and Brooklyn, NY.
 Her wedding, dance and food photography has been published in numerous publications and blogs.
 Participating as a photographer in The Breast and the Sea project comes from her hope and wish to both empower women and help them find healing through the photographic process.